Some benefits are not affected by being in a Care Home but they will usually count as income when we calculate your contribution.

 - Income Support

 We will assume that you are receiving all the income that you are entitled to when we calculate your contribution.
-Details of the benefits and amounts we assume you are receiving will be in the notification letter we send you.
+Details of the benefits and amounts we assume you are receiving will be in the Financial Assessment letter we send you.

 If you are not receiving these benefits you should make a claim immediately.
 If your claim is not successful you will need to contact us to discuss a revision to your contribution.